-There are a lot of things to consider when evaluating a software project and, because platform is typically a driving factor for development, one of the primary considerations is what platforms our customers want/need to target.
-While a single platform presents specific challenges (compiler, packaging, distribution, etc), multiple platforms may compound or simplify those challenges but often present new challenges that are unique to cross platform development.
+There are a lot of things to consider when evaluating a software project and, because the platform is typically a driving factor for development, one of the primary considerations is what platforms our customers want/need to target.
+While a single platform presents specific challenges (compiler, packaging, distribution, etc), multiple platforms may compound or simplify those challenges but often present new challenges that are unique to cross-platform development.

 - What is the security environment?

 - Is there an IT/IS infrastructure available and what are its core technologies and requirements?

 - What are the hardware limitations?

 - What deployment options are available?